 The New York Yankees have vacuumed stacks of money in MLB betting before and during the 2021 season.
 The Bombers were betting favorites to win the AL East and the AL pennant, and were among the best bets to win the 2021 World Series at the top sportsbooks.

 They have continued to siphon away cash during the season.
 After 65 games, the Yankees are 33-32 overall.
 But they have the second-worst record in baseball against the spread (26-38-1) and are covering in just 40% of their games.

-Things have not gone as predicted or hoped – depending on your perspective – in the Bronx this season for those who follow MLB odds.
+Things have not gone as predicted or hoped for New York sports betting fans in the Bronx this season for those who follow MLB odds.
 The Yankees are carrying a massive payroll that continues to underperform, especially when it comes to hitting.
 The anemic Yankees have only outscored Detroit in the American League thus far after 65 games.